nekitivlev/CompoundExpressions/CompoundExpressionsProposal.md

 ## Abstract

-After studying a lot of discussions/tickets/analogs in other languages it was decided that most of the requested features already exist in Kotlin in one form or another in one form or another, so in this proposal we focused on adding compound expressions to the if and while statements, as this seems to be the most promising place to apply compound expressions in Kotlin.
+Upon thorough investigation of community discussions, tickets, and analogous constructs in other programming languages, it has been determined that many of the requested features are already present in Kotlin, albeit in different forms.
+Therefore, this proposal concentrates on introducing compound expressions to if and while statements, as these areas appear to be the most beneficial and promising for the application of compound expressions in Kotlin.

 ## Table of contents
 - [Abstract](#abstract)